 Here's a photo of the chipboard from the seller, wake-the-dead.

 Mary's chipboard features her image scattered across mirror shards, which suggests each S17 doll has a fully personalized image to match their story.
-The design is a bit modern for the character, but she's an enduring ghost and I'd still like the have this to complete the coffin someday.
-It's such a minor stupid sticking point, but while I don't regret getting that hilariously perfect misprint at all, this is going to be a matter of unease until I complete that coffin!
+The design is a bit modern for the character, but she's an enduring ghost and I'd still like to have this to complete the coffin someday.
+It's such a minor, stupid sticking point, but while I don't regret getting that hilariously perfect misprint at all, this is going to be a matter of unease until I complete that coffin!

 The chipboard poem says: